What is a terminal church?

 Here is an example of the local church’s guide to guilt manipulation to absorb the individual’s “Christian life”:

-Second, bemoan the fact that so many in the Church have lost a sense of hope and community.
-Then, present these ministries as the solution.
+Second, lament the fact that so many in the Church have lost a sense of hope and community.
+Then, present these ministries as a solution.

 Third, put up signup sheets for these groups in prominent areas, making public those who have signed up while also identifying those who have not.